MicrosoftDocs/azure-reference-other/studio-module-reference/assign-data-to-clusters.md

 The module returns a dataset that contains the probable assignments for each new data point.
 It also creates a PCA (Principal Component Analysis) graph to help you visualize the dimensionality of the clusters.

 > [!WARNING]
-> This module replaces the [Assign to Clusters (deprecated)](assign-to-clusters-deprecated.md) module, which is still available for support of older experiments.
+> This module replaces the [Assign to Clusters (deprecated)](assign-to-clusters-deprecated.md) module, which is available only for support of older experiments.

 ## How to Use [Assign Data to Clusters](assign-data-to-clusters.md)